How stars from ‘Battlestar Galactica,’ ‘Hawaii Five-0,’ ‘Star Wars’ and more got caught up in NXIVM.

 After NXIVM, a personal development company founded by Keith Raniere, was exposed as a pyramid scheme and cult that forced its female recruits into sexual slavery, it was soon discovered that there were many prominent, highly influential members from the worlds of business, politics and Hollywood that brought legitimacy and notoriety to the organization.
 While most were not directly involved in the more nefarious aspects of the organization, particularly the sex cult that was created by a group of women within NXIVM, one of the most shocking and notable performers was former Smallville actress Allison Mack, who was a senior member within the organization and eventually pleaded guilty to racketeering charges.

 In the years since the 2017 New York Times exposé, it’s been revealed that cast members of Star Wars, Battlestar Galactica and Dynasty crossed paths with the organization.
-“A lot of young people who were in the film and television industry, lots of actors [were involved],” former member and Canadian actress Sarah Edmondson says in the HBO docuseries, The Vow, which chronicles her and other members’ escape from the clutches of Raniere and NXIVM.
+“A lot of young people who were in the film and television industry, lots of actors [were involved],” former member and Canadian actress Sarah Edmondson says in the The Vow, which chronicles her and other members’ escape from the clutches of Raniere and NXIVM.
+(The HBO docuseries is back with a second season, The Vow Part II, with Edmondson and others detailing their experiences.)

 In the Starz docuseries, Seduced: Inside the NXIVM Cult, former member India Oxenberg recalls seeing high-profile celebrities, like Jennifer Aniston and Rosario Dawson, at introductory ESP meetings that were used to entice new recruits.
 “There were entrepreneurs and strong powerful women like Rosario Dawson, who I just got to strike up a conversation with.
 I was impressed,” Oxenberg recalls.
 “They said they had people like Gerard Butler, Jennifer Aniston take the courses.”
 (None of them, however, became confirmed or active members in NXIVM.)